 How it all began

 1953 - Stalin dies and the massive killings stop at some point.
 It seems that even the new leadership is too scared to admit the atrocities that have taken place.
 For decades the statue stands there.
 In the sixties a trolley stop is built practically on top of the graves and in front of the monument.
-Each year the celebrations are held on May 9th (Russian version of WWII victory day due to the time difference), but also on the various army-related festivities.
-About 10 000 Russian settlers are brought in every year, a number 4 times larger than the Estonian birth-rate at that time.
+Each year the celebrations are held on May 9th (Russian version of WWII victory day), but also on the various army-related festivities.
+About 10 000 Russian settlers are brought in every year, a number four times greater than the Estonian birth-rate at that time.
 The country is officially bilingual, but you basically have to know Russian to get anywhere in life.

 Remember that in the USSR, there basically was no such thing as nationality.
 You’re either a “Citizen of the Soviet Union” or your not.
 “Fascist” is a general derogatory term used to describe anyone against the USSR.
 Kinda like “communist” in the States.
 Except back in those days, you could be killed for being accused as such.

 This is a regime that eradicated it’s own nation’s heritage - monarchs killed, churches destroyed not to mention 20% of their own intelligentsia and military elite shot or sent to death camps.
 I’m not making this up it’s is all well documented.